 Statement following meeting between bishops and survivors of institutional abuse

-On 7 October last an historic meeting took place in Maynooth between representatives of four survivor groups (Right to Peace, Alliance Support Group, Irish SOCA, and Right of Place) and the Irish Bishops’ Conference.
+On 7 October last a meeting took place between representatives of four survivors’ groups – Right to Peace, Alliance Support Group, Irish SOCA and Right of Place – and the Irish Bishops’ Conference.

 At that meeting it was agreed that a representative group of bishops would continue to meet with survivors: Bishop Colm O’Reilly, Bishop of Ardagh and Clonmacnoise, Bishop John Mc Areavey, Bishop of Dromore, Bishop John Buckley, Bishop of Cork and Ross and Bishop John Fleming, Bishop of Killala.

 The first meeting of this group took place on 11 December last (see statement of 11 December 2009 on www.catholicbishops.ie).
 A second meeting took place today in Maynooth involving Mr Tom Hayes of the Alliance Support Group, Mr John Kelly and Mr Patrick Walsh of Irish SOCA, Mr Michael O’Brien of Right to Peace, Mr Michael Walsh of Right of Place and Bishop O’Reilly, Bishop McAreavey, Bishop Buckley and Bishop Fleming.